NikSneMC/PacketAuth/README.md

 # PacketAuth

-PacketAuth is a Minecraft plugin and mod that provides additional security for your server by authenticating players with a token sent via a custom plugin message.
+PacketAuth is a project that provides additional security for your server by authenticating players with a token sent via a custom plugin message.

 ## Features